AndyOlsen1295/timed-quiz/README.md

 #Timed Coding Quiz

-The purpose of this Webpage is to show my ability to use JavaScript and Web API's.
+The purpose of this Webpage is to show my ability to use JavaScript.

 Once the "start" button is clicked, the timer will begin.